oceandrift/di/README.md

 A lightweight **Dependency Injection (DI)** framework with focus on simplicity.

+- Inversion of Control (IoC).
+- Convention over configuration.
+- Injects dependencies via constructor parameters.
+- Supports structs as well (… as classes).
+- No clutter – this library is a single, readily comprehensible file.
+- No external dependencies. (\*Only the D standard library is used.)

 ## Installation

 When using DUB, it’s as simple as running `dub add oceandrift-di`.